The Chart Of Accounts Is Designed To

 The first step in designing a chart of accounts is to understand the specific needs of the business.
 This includes considering the industry, size, and complexity of the organization.

 • Industry-Specific Requirements: Different industries have different accounting requirements.
-For example, a manufacturing company will need accounts for raw materials, work in progress, and finished goods, while a service company will not.
+Take this: a manufacturing company will need accounts for raw materials, work in progress, and finished goods, while a service company will not.

 • Size and Complexity: Larger and more complex organizations will need a more detailed chart of accounts to track their various activities.